-Allie Bohm is a policy counsel at the New York Civil Liberties Union, focusing on legislative and government affairs.
-She has deep expertise on women’s rights and privacy and technology.
+Allie Bohm is a policy counsel at the New York Civil Liberties Union.
+She develops and advocates for policy solutions, primarily related to gender and sexuality – in particular, LGBTQ equality – and privacy and technology.
 She also advocates on the full range of the NYCLU’s issues.

 During law school, Bohm was a Legal Fellow for Senator Dick Durbin on the Senate Judiciary Committee and worked in President Barack Obama’s Office of the White House Counsel, in Equal Employment Opportunity Commissioner Charlotte Burrows’ office, at the National Women’s Law Center, and at the National Partnership for Women and Families.
 She was also a Public Interest Fellow and served as a legal observer at the military commissions in Guantanamo Bay.